104ru/crowdstrike/README.md

 available in a repo configured on the system.
 The vendor does not maintain a Linux repository.

+Alternatively you can customize package source and provider to have an ability to install from a different source.

 ### Beginning with crowdstrike

 The most basic usage of the module: